BlacktearsProjects/Association/README.md

 What to do :

 All :
-1- Make it work well with all the browsers and computers : change with flex box and % to adapt it.
+1- Make it work well with all the browsers and computers : change with Flex box and Bootstrap.

-Home :
-2- Add a home page with 2 buttons : RETIF 12 or RETIF 14.
+2- Add a home page for RETIF 12 and 14.

 Accueil :
 2- Add students and teachers sections to sign in and remove the connection section